Situation in Gaza intolerable, says Starmer

 She said a two-state solution was the only way to ultimately resolve the crisis, promising European Commission funding to the Palestinian Authority.

-Despite Israel’s promise to allow aid in, there was no sign of an easing of the humanitarian crisis as no supplies were delivered by Monday.
+Despite Israel’s promise to allow aid in, there was no sign of an easing of the humanitarian crisis.

+The UN’s humanitarian relief chief Tom Fletcher – a former British diplomat – said nine aid trucks were cleared to enter “but it is a drop in the ocean of what is urgently needed”.

+“Our expectations for today’s crossings are realistic: given ongoing bombardment and acute hunger levels, the risks of looting and insecurity are significant,” he warned.

 Israel launched further air and ground operations across the territory and ordered the evacuation of Gaza’s second-largest city, Khan Younis.